-Call one of our three convenient GTA Q Esthetics clinics today to book an appointment for a complimentary consultation.
+Call one of our two convenient GTA Q Esthetics clinics today to book an appointment for a complimentary consultation.
 During your one-on-one private consultation, your skin will be assessed by one of our experienced medical staff to determine the most suitable peel strength to suit your goals and skin needs.

 What can I expect during and after the treatment?

 In the early post-peel phase, the skin will appear reddened, tight or shiny.
 Light peels cause little redness and often no peeling at all, but a deeper peel will cause redness, slight swelling/skin warmth, a sensation of tightness and peeling after a few days.
 Individuals can react differently to any given peel.
 Glycolic and lactic acid type peels are known to be more hydrating, so skin redness and dryness will be less intense following these treatments.
 Cleansing according to your skin care specialist’s recommendations, and moisturizing and using sunscreen daily are highly recommended after your chemical peel.
 We advise you to avoid sun exposure especially in early recovery, as well as limiting exaggerated facial expressions for a few days while the skin surface is very tight, as this can lead to tearing and bleeding of the skin.
 Do NOT peel off loose skin, as it can lead to scarring.

 Typically in one week or less, new glowing and healthy skin is revealed.
 There are many beautiful options to achieving a bright and even skin tone.
 Our oxygenating facial treatment is a great alternative to a chemical peel.
 This is a three step process that promotes oxygenation and improved circulation to help heal acne-prone skin, reveal a brighter complexion, or to provide a moisture boost and smoothing effect before an important event.